-A number of jurisdictions in which the Group has operations have commenced the process of introducing the OECD model rules into domestic tax law through domestic consultations and/or issuing proposed domestic legislation.
-Some jurisdictions where the Group has operations may or will implement the OECD model rules with effect from 1 January 2024; other jurisdictions, including Hong Kong, have indicated the likely implementation will be from 1 January 2025.
-As the Group operates in a number of jurisdictions where the effective tax rate can be less than 15 per cent, the implementation of the model rules and/or equivalent domestic minimum tax rules may have an adverse impact on the Group.
-Until all expected OECD documents are published and details of implementing domestic legislation in relevant jurisdictions are available, the full extent of the long-term impact on the Group's business, tax liabilities and profits remain uncertain.
+A number of jurisdictions in which Prudential has operations have indicated that consideration is being given to introducing a domestic minimum tax for in-scope multinationals alongside introducing the model rules.
+As Prudential operates in a number of jurisdictions where the effective tax rate can be less than 15 per cent, the implementation of the model rules and/or equivalent domestic minimum tax rules may have an adverse impact on the Group.
+Until all expected OECD documents are published and details of implementing domestic legislation in relevant jurisdictions are available, the full extent of the long-term impact on Prudential's business, tax liabilities and profits remain uncertain.